Table of Contents

 - If you have resolved the issue directly with the cardholder, provide proof, such as written correspondence, that proves they no longer wish to dispute the charge.

-Careful and diligent payment processing practices can go a long way toward preventing chargebacks like this.
-Transaction adjustments should always be approached with caution, and manual keying of transactions is a thing you should only do as a last resort.
-When it must be done, make sure you are keying in legible, accurate card information.
+Careful and diligent payment processing practices are the key to preventing chargebacks like this.
+Transaction adjustments should always be approached with caution, and manual keying of transactions is something you should only do as a last resort.

 The following tips can help you avoid this kind of chargeback: